All Episodes

 Houston mayor vows to protect the illegals during Hurricane Harvey.

-You know, remember what happened in New Orleans, all hell broke loose.
+You know, remember what happened in New Orleans?

-Negan was nowhere to be found, hanging out in a hotel, you know, eating, probably hanging out with Brian Williams, watching dead bodies float by when there's no dead bodies because there's no flood zone where they're talking about.
+Nagan was nowhere to be found hanging out in a hotel, you know, eating, probably hanging out with Brian Williams, watching dead bodies float by when there's no dead bodies because there's no flood zone where they're talking about.

-So it's it's gonna be an ongoing long-term rebuild effort, but we've got to get out of the phase.
+So it's going to be an ongoing long-term rebuild effort, but we've got to get out of the phase.

 I want to go back to the weekend.

-There was it looked like the the group Antifa, or if some calling Antifa, uh shocking troops and they're ratcheting up their intimidation attacks.
+There was, it looked like the group Antifa, or if some calling Antifa, shocking troops, they're ratcheting up their intimidation attacks.

-Well, if Obama was in office, that might get them an invite to the White House, because that's what happened with Black Lives Matters.
+Well, if Obama was in office, that might get them an invite to the White House because that's what happened with Black Lives Matter.

 What do we want?